List of Everybody Hates Chris characters: Rochelle

-Rochelle (played by Tichina Arnold) is Julius' very humorously cheeky wife and is the strict mother of Chris, Tonya, and Drew.
-She is a narcissistic woman who frequently becomes apprehensive over things that often have nothing to do with the current subject matter (such as her kids having babies or selling drugs).
+Rochelle (played by Tichina Arnold) is Julius' hot headed, ghetto snobbish, sometimes entitled, very humorously cheeky wife and is the strict, displinarian, but loving mother of Chris, Tonya, and Drew.
+She is a self-centered woman who frequently becomes apprehensive over things that often have nothing to do with the current subject matter (such as her kids having babies or selling drugs).
 She is noted for the saucy comebacks that she uses to put a stop to any complaints that her children might have.
 She uses the comebacks to ensure that they do not end up performing a crime or great misdeed of some sort; she also fears that they may wind up as street criminals or teenage parents.
 The narrator describes her as a "Ghetto Snob", likely because of her cautious behavior towards the way her family is perceived in public.
 She shares loving moments with her children.
 She also has a passion for chocolate Turtles, which often calm her, and experiences symptoms of withdrawal whenever she must sacrifice them for whatever reason.
 She is also noted for getting a job, and then quitting whenever she has a problem with it.
 Rochelle's famous catchphrase that refers to this running gag is: "I don't need this, my man has two jobs!"
 This expresses her reliance on Julius's two jobs as an excuse to resign and be comfortable at home.
 She is very judgmental towards Julius when it comes to their marriage.
 This can be seen in the episodes where she starts to think that Julius will leave her for a white woman or finds something which leads her to believe that Julius is having an affair.
 She sometimes disagrees to Julius' methods about being cheap, like when they celebrated Kwanzaa instead of Christmas.
 Julius believes that this method is an effective way to save money for more important things rather than materialistic items.
 There are times where Rochelle understands Julius's behavior, like in the episode where he got a second job in order to earn more money for the family.
 However, Rochelle eventually developed second thoughts about the situation, for she believed that Julius was actually throwing money away.
+From the last part of the second season and the whole of third season, she worked at the New York Department of Records.
 In the final season of the series, Rochelle works as a beautician at Nessa's Beauty Salon, where in previous seasons she would often get her hair done.
-She also gossips with her friend and owner of the salon, Vanessa (Jackee Harry) and the other workers.
+She also gossips with her friend and owner of the salon, Vanessa (Jackée Harry) and the other workers.
 Another running gag about her is that she regularly threatens her children with impossible physical damages but never hits them.
-The only time she takes them into a room saying "we need to talk" is when she disciplines the children.
+The only times she disciplines her children is when she tells them “we need to talk” and takes them to their room.